beancount/docs/docs/22_how_we_share_expenses.md

       Assets:US:MyBank:Checking  3000 USD
       Assets:US:Share:Carolyn

-Typically she's do this every month or two.
+Typically she'll do this every month or two.
 She'll be fiddling on her laptop and ask casually "Hey, what's my balance I can do a transfer now?"
 It’s all fine to relax about the particulars since the system is keeping track of everything precisely, so she can send some approximate amount, it doesn't matter, it'll post to her account.

 Child Expenses<a id="child-expenses"></a>
 -----------------------------------------